 - Type compatibility: Aboveground or inground

 This propane gas pool heater heats up rapidly, so you won’t have to wait for hours before you can jump in.

-The MasterTemp series has efficient and reliable heaters that use natural gas or propane to keep above-ground pools warm.
-It has an 82 percent efficiency rating which means that only 18 percent of the energy it makes goes into the air and the rest is used to keep the pool warm.
+The MasterTemp series has efficient and reliable natural gas or propane heaters to warm above-ground pools.
+It has an 82 percent efficiency rating, meaning that only 18 percent of the energy it makes goes into the air, and the rest is used to keep the pool warm.
 I

-ts Pentair model is an above ground pool type which does not cause damage to your pool.
+This Pentair model is an above-ground pool type that does not cause damage to your pool.
 It has an electronic ignition and requires a 120V electrical outlet.
 It is a low NOx pool heater.
 Hence, it can be installed even in areas with strict guidelines on emissions.

 The strong, rustproof exterior is built to resist all weather conditions, increasing its lifespan.
-Because of its small size and silent operation, you may swim in peace — it barely makes a sound, so it won’t interfere with your poolside enjoyment.
+Because of its small size and silent operation, you may swim in peace — it barely makes a sound so that it won’t interfere with your poolside enjoyment.